Integrity and

 An

-idea that’s a product of persuasion can be mistaken for an opinion, but you
+idea that’s a product of persuasion can be mistaken for an opinion but you

-cannot describe it precisely enough to examine or discuss it, and improve or
+cannot describe it precisely enough to examine or discuss it and improve or

-influence your thinking, speech and conduct in ways that you cannot understand
+conduct in ways that you cannot understand or control.

 Although you might be aware that an idea